UL Certification

 Why UL certify?

 In the United States, Underwriters Laboratories is the oldest, largest and best known NRTL.
 A UL listing can help the end user of a control panel satisfy AHJ requirements.
-It is widely recognized and accepted by municipal inspection authorities in the United States and Canada, a UL listing can help to facilitate and expedite the installation and approval process.
+It is widely recognized and accepted by municipal inspection authorities in the United States and Canada that a UL listing can help to facilitate and expedite the installation and approval process.
+With UL certification, we demonstrate compliance with trusted safety standards that reduce risk and ensure performance.

 What are the certification standards?